steven-mi/code-qa/README.md

 code_qa query "How can I test this?"
 ```

+## Notes

+CodeQA is engineered to be universally applicable across various text documents.
+It enables you to effortlessly navigate through:

+- PDF documents
+- Markdown files
+- And any other form of text-based documents.
+-

 ## Ignoring Files

 If there are certain files or directories that you want CodeQA to ignore, you can specify them in a `.codeqaignore` file.
 This file follows the same syntax and rules as the `.gitignore` file.
 Simply create a `.codeqaignore` file in your project's root directory and list the files or directories you want to ignore.